Oregon Chips Away at UCLA with 42-21 Win

 Despite those defensive wins by Oregon, UCLA, which played two quarterbacks, at the end of the day passed for 297 yards and had two passing touchdowns — more passing yards than Oregon.

-If it weren’t for Oregon’s Special Teams, this would’ve been a different ball game.
+If it weren’t for Oregon’s special teams, this would’ve been a different ball game.

 With the win against UCLA, Oregon is now bowl eligible.
 With Herbert and Mitchell shaking off that field rust from being in concussion protocol, maybe tonight was a one-off — hopefully.
 Because if Oregon plays the way they did for the rest of the season, they might end up playing in the Lysol Toilet Bowl game.